Octopus Deploy

 Requirements and MVP

-Using the Button component as a starting point, we identified a series of minimum requirements that would help guide us along.
+Using the Button component as a starting point, I identified a series of minimum requirements that would help guide me along.
 These included:

 Component gap analysis